assemblee-virtuelle/semapps/website/docs/packages/ldp/index.md

 ## API routes

-These routes are automatically added to the `api` service, if it exists.
+These routes are automatically added to the `ApiGateway` service.

 | Route | Action called |
 | -------- | ---- |